neoatlantis/glyphpad.jquery.js/README.md

 with a coded database and recognized.
 Upon successful recognization, an event with that glyph will be fired, allowing you with further processing(shall we seed a password generator?)

+__Disclaimer: This plugin is a private fan-project and has nothing to do with official Ingress or Niantic.__

 ### Usage